Observability of fidelity decay at the Lyapunov rate in few-qubit quantum simulations: Dynamics

 It should be noted that the early time regime of the QSM described here has not been observed in other models or analyses \cite{jacquod2009decoherence}, though it appears to be discernible in the QSM in Ref.~\cite{benenti2004quantum}.
 Perturbation theory predicts a Gaussian early time decay instead \cite{jacquod2009decoherence}, but for this map discrete time steps and fast decay cannot resolve its very short time scale.
 The nearly constant duration $t_\text{early} \approx 2$ of this early time regime does not match predictions either.
 Ref.~\cite{cucchietti2004loschmidt} provides $t \ge 1/\Gamma$ as the minimal time before Lyapunov decay appears, yet for $1 \le \Gamma \le 4$ considered in Fig.~\ref{fig:sims_fid_decay_and_slope_dif_n=10} that would predict one discrete time step rather than the observed two.

 Lastly, we were unable to observe the bandwidth limit mentioned in Ref.~\cite{jacquod2009decoherence} after a search up to 14 qubits.
-This is assuming a bandwidth $B_{QSM}$ no greater than the $2 \pi$ given for the kicked rotator in the same reference.
 The bandwidth limit is the maximum fidelity decay rate that is reached when the perturbed Floquet eigenstates have maximally spread across the unperturbed Floquet eigenstates, as measured by the local spectral density of states.
 Further study may find whether this lack of a bandwidth limit is due to the initial conditions, system choice, or otherwise.
 Regardless it is convenient for exploring other dynamics to not have such a restriction.